Recipe · Smoked · Advanced

 The Torrevieja twist

-Instead of the classic white American bun, we serve it on brioche from the village bakery, with a quick cabbage slaw and the Carolina vinegar sauce on top.
+Instead of the classic white American bun, it goes better on bakery brioche, with a quick cabbage slaw and the Carolina vinegar sauce on top.
 Pork fat, vinegar acid and brioche sweetness balance out perfectly.
-If you have guests over, double the recipe — it vanishes in fifteen minutes.
+If you have guests over, double the recipe: this dish rarely goes to waste.

 In 30 seconds